PdxCodeGuild/class_Binary_Beasts/0 Intro/6 - CLI.md

     - `cd` alone will return you to your 'home' directory
 - `mkdir <foldername>` create a new folder
 - `touch <filename>` creates a new file
-- `rmdir <foldername>` removes an empty folder
-- `rmdir -R NewFolder` removes a nonempty folder
+- `rm -r <foldername>` removes a folder and all files
 - `rm <filename>` removes a file
-- `mv filename1 filename2` moves or renames a file
+- `mv filename1 filename2` moves or renames a file:

+1) Create a folder in your Desktop.
+Cd into that and add a file.
+2) Type `mv hello.txt ~/Desktop`

 - `cp filename1 filename2` copies a file
 - `up-arrow` will bring up the last command entered
 - `tab` will attempt to autocomplete whatever you're typing